 There are both spiritual and practical aspects to this:

 From a spiritual perspective, God blesses churches which are in unity – it’s as if we cannot bear the weight of the glory He wants to impart to us when we are divided.
 This makes sense.
-As we know, it is the Holy Spirit who changes hearts and inclines us to want to become followers of Christ, so if we grieve or quench the Holy Spirit (Ephesians 4:30-31 and 1 Thessalonians 5:19) by conflict between Christians, then the likelihood of having a growing church is reduced.
-The opportunity for disagreement in a multi parish benefice must be greater than in a single parish, as in a single parish, all the representatives have a responsibility for the whole parish.
-A united church receives the fruitfulness of the blessing of the presence of the Holy Spirit (Psalm 133) as He is able to transform the world around it and through it.
-Also, our unity is a sign to the world that He has sent us (John 17:20).
+As we know, it is the Holy Spirit who changes hearts and inclines us to want to become followers of Christ – we know this from John 3:5 as Jesus says ‘Very truly I tell you, no-one can enter the kingdom of God unless they are born of water and the Spirit‘.
+The Holy Spirit is grieved by dissension and is less effective in changing hearts, if grieved (Ephesians 4:30-31 and 1 Thessalonians 5:19).
+Thus conflict between Christians means that the likelihood of having a growing church is reduced.
+The opportunity for disagreement in a Multi-Parish Benefice must be greater than in a single parish, as in a single parish, all the representatives have a responsibility for the whole parish.
+It could be said that the Multi Parish Benefice institutionalises dissension within the ministry of one minister, within a cure of souls.
+Therefore, Multi Parish Benefices tend to inhibit growth of the kingdom.
+A united church, on the other hand, receives the fruitfulness of the blessing of the presence of the Holy Spirit (Psalm 133) as He is able to transform the world around it and through it.
+Quite apart from anything else, our unity is a sign to the world that He has sent us (John 17:20).

 From a practical perspective, when the villages come together as one parish, with one legal representative body, and importantly one set of accounts, eventually the village representatives stop only thinking about themselves and their own village.
 The representatives get to know each other and as they become friends, they start to trust each other.
 They themselves start to worship at each other’s churches and not just at their own.
 Eventually they see themselves as one, not, say, four, bodies.